emmettng/emmett.github.io/ml/Convolution.md

 This section is just an **Intuitive Explanation** of the binding problem in `Fully Connected` **Deep Neural Network**.
 In real world the case would be much more complicated:

 - Features could be represented by a set of neurons.
-- Contrains will limited the amount of distinguishable feature representations, such as regularization.
+- Constrains will limited the amount of distinguishable feature representations, such as regularisation.

 ## Convolution !
 What is it good for?
 Convolution is one solution which would so the problem above.

 The basic assumption of using CNN is:
-> There are intrinsic strucutre in input data.
+> There are intrinsic structure in input data.

-It is equavlient to the assumption at the begining of this doc.
+It is equivalent to the assumption at the beginning of this doc.
 > **_Complexity is the composition of limited set of simplicities_**.

 ## convolution
-kernel is fitler with smaller dimension compare with input channel.
-Conceptually, intuitively, each each kernel could take input from multiple channles and its output is a unique channel, thus:
+kernel is filter with smaller dimension compare with input channel.
+Conceptually, intuitively, each each kernel could take input from multiple channels and its output is a unique channel, thus:
 - Each output channel is a detector of lower level feature(s).
 The output channel of preserves the composition information in the original input(from one or multiple channels).
 - Different channels are different viewpoints